 Morning Session 9:00 am -12:00 pm or Afternoon Session: 1:00 pm – 4:00 pm

 Imagine yourself a witness to Alfred Nobel as he struggles to invent dynamite, or being one of the first to taste Mr. Breyers’ ice cream; learn about the Trans-Atlantic Telegraph, or participate in a clipper ship race; help complete the dome of the US Capital while learning to use the metric system of Weights and Measures; discover pantomime; dance to period music; visit General Mills first mill or learn about Nestles first cocoa products; enjoy snacks from a period lunch truck vendor; visit the ASPCA’s first facility, and of course play baseball as the Cincinnati Red Stockings might have!

-The cost to participate is $105.00 per child ($84 for League of Friends Members) and includes daily snacks, crafts, and a commemorative camp souvenir.
-Those interested in registering or obtaining more information about the “Journey into History Camp” should contact the Education Coordinator at the Presidential Library, at (540) 885-0897, ext 122 or e-mail firstname.lastname@example.org.
+The cost to participate is $105.00 per child ($84 for League of Friends Members) and includes daily snacks and crafts .
+Those interested in registering or obtaining more information about the “Journey into History Camp” should contact Heather Sutton Education Coordinator at (540) 885-0897, ext 122 or e-mail email@example.com.
 Space in the camp is limited.
-Registration is now open, click here for on-line registration or you may register at the museum front desk.